AI Workshop: learn to build apps with AI →

 and it works in the same way, name is assigned the value of the default export age.

-Note that you can also use both at the same time, not something you’d do usually, but some libraries sometimes offer this option to offer a more granular access to what they export:
+Note that you can also use both at the same time, not something you’d usually do, but some libraries offer this option for more granular access to what they export:

 const age = 18